johannesstroebele91/graphql-library/2_how-tos/making-requests/resolvers.md

 A resolver is a function

 - that's responsible for populating the data
-- for a single field in your schema
+- for each field in your schema

-It can populate that data in any way you define, such as by fetching data from a back-end database or a third-party API.
+It can populate that data

+- in any way you define,
+- such as by fetching data from a back-end database or
-# 2. Schema
+- a third-party API

+It is impotant that

+- the returend resolvers object
+- must always mirror
+- the type definitions and associations
+- that were specified in the schema

+# 2. A resolver needs to be based on the schema

 In the schema the Job typ